ONElua/36XUDHelper/README.md

 6. Once the PS Vita has restarted, reactivate HEN if you have to, launch Modoru and follow the instructions.<br>
 7. After the Downgrade/Update process is done, reactivate HEN, launch Enso v1.1 and follow the instructions.<br>

 If everything went as planned...
-Congrats!! now you have a Ensoed 3.65 PS Vita.
+Congrats!! now you have a 3.65Enso PS Vita.

 ![header](PreviewsImgs.png)